DavidWise/StaticAbstraction/README.md

 - System.Reflection.Assembly

 The methods and properties on all of the wrapper objects are, in nearly all cases, direct wrappers of the static functionality.
-The only place where more complex work is done is where the wrapped method returns an array of otherwise wrapped objects.
-In those cases, there is extra work to wrap the individual array items.
+If the mocked call returns an otherwise mocked type (i.e. Directory.GetFiles()) then additional work is done to wrap the results as well.

 ##### Special note for .Net Core
-If you are using .Net Core, you might want to look at the [IFileProvider](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/file-providers?view=aspnetcore-3.0) interface to see if it provides the functionality you need without requiring a third-pary library like this.
+If you are using .Net Core, you might want to look at the [IFileProvider](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/file-providers?view=aspnetcore-3.0) interface to see if it provides the functionality you need without requiring a third-party library like this.

 #### Why
 This is intended to alleviate developers from having to figure out and code ways around testing objects that use those static methods.
 Since most of those solutions involve creating custom code just like this, I figured maybe it should already exist in a reusable form.

-This is meant solely to wrapper commonly used objects that provide untestable static methods so that they can be tested.
-All objects are direct matches to their static-bound brethren, use the same paramters, have the same overloads and so forth.
-Each method/property is meant to be as lightweight as possible with the least amount of extra code.

 #### How
 In order to use this, you will have to change places in your existing code so that it uses